 1. Talk to friends and classmates who have already been there.

 One great thing about college is that you’ll likely cross paths with people who are either: a) well-traveled, b) from another country, or c) all of the above.
-Because of this, if you’re interested in participating in a language immersion program in Spain this summer, it’s likely that you already know someone who has been to Spain or participated in this type of program.
 Talk to those people and ask them questions about what to expect and how their experiences were.
 Chances are, they can give you a lot of information that you won’t read in the program description or travel guide book.
 If you can, try to get as much information as possible from a peer’s point of view.

 2. Evaluate your needs.